Peter Sahlins: Work

 The interests that form the bulk of Peter Sahlins’ work include the social and legal history of early modern France and Europe.
-He has written on a range of topics, including the formation of national identities and frontiers (Boundaries: the Making of France and Spain in the Pyrenees, UC Press, 1989 ISBN 978-0520074156); forest governance, peasant culture and protest in the nineteenth century (The War of the Demoiselles in Nineteenth-Century France, Harvard University Press, 1994 ISBN 978-0674308961); state-building and immigration in seventeenth-century France (with Jean-Francois Dubost, Et si on faisait payer les etrangers?
-Louis XIV, les immigres, et quelques autres, Flammarion, 1999 ISBN 978-2082118064); the premodern history of nationality law (Unnaturally French: Foreign Citizens in the Old Regime and After, Cornell University Press, 2004 ISBN 978-0801488399); and most recently on animals, 1668: The Year of the Animal in France (New York: Zone Books, 2017 ISBN 978-1935408994).
+He has written on a range of topics, including the formation of national identities and frontiers (Boundaries: The Making of France and Spain in the Pyrenées, UC Press, 1989 ISBN 978-0520074156); Forest Governance, Peasant Culture and Protest in the Nineteenth Century (The War of the Demoiselles in Nineteenth-Century France, Harvard University Press, 1994 ISBN 978-0674308961); State-Building and Immigration in Seventeenth-Century France (with Jean-Francois Dubost, Et si on faisait payer les étrangers?
+Louis XIV, les immigrés et quelques autres, Flammarion, 1999 ISBN 978-2082118064); The Premodern History of Nationality Law (Unnaturally French: Foreign Citizens in the Old Regime and After, Cornell University Press, 2004 ISBN 978-0801488399); and most recently on animals, 1668: The Year of the Animal in France (New York: Zone Books, 2017 ISBN 978-1935408994).